 Martin leans over.
 "Dude, this drink is disgusting," he whispers.
-"It has like a half a jar of horseradish in it and the texture of drinking wet carpet fibers."
+"It has like a half a jar of horseradish in it and the texture of drinking wet carpet fibres."

 Over the course of the next 40 or so minutes, Joe tells us that he has exchanged Facebook messages with David Duke, White Nationalist "politician" and former Imperial Wizard of the Ku Klux Klan; that on September 11th, 2014, God spoke to him directly and said he had to guarantee that Donald Trump would usurp power from Hillary Clinton and President Obama; that Hillary Clinton's private email server was used for her to personally sell American military weapons to terrorists; that Obama is the antichrist; and that he really, really loves conservative radio host/conspiracy theorist Alex Jones.

 Steve, nursing a Budweiser, occasionally chimes in with affirmations: "That's true about Black Lives Matter.
-My dad was Jewish!
-I have black friends, and they say that's true," or "Oh yeah, Hillary Clinton is, like, best friends with the heads of ISIS.
-It's a fact!
+My dad was Jewish, and I have black friends, and they say that's true," or "Oh yeah, Hillary Clinton is, like, best friends with the heads of ISIS.
+It's a fact.
 She wants sharia law in America now."